 Whilst being customer-focused looks outward, the goal, internally, should always be to improve the Value, Flow and Quality of what we are developing and producing so that we are not just building the right thing – but we are also building it right.
 One approach is to share the context of the work we are doing.
 People respond positively when being made aware of the wider picture of their work and the environment it is being conducted in.
 What follows is a more creative and positive mindset from individuals and teams and openness to performance metrics and desired outcomes.

 Quantifying outcomes and improvements, not just guessing them, and gaining regular feedback through delivering early and often shows if you’re on the right track – and making what the customer really wants.

-Go to our VFQ Learning Module page to download a sample of Delivering Early and Often.
+Download a sample of Delivering Early and Often.